-Advanced PWM and Triple Linear Power Controller
+Advanced PWM and Triple Linear Power Controller for Gateway Applications intersil

-The HIP6021 provides the power control and protection for four output voltages in high-performance, graphics intensive microprocessor and computer applications.
-The IC integrates a voltage-mode PWM controller and three linear controllers, as well as the monitoring and protection functions into a 28-pin SOIC package.
-The PWM controller regulates the microprocessor core voltage with a synchronous-rectified buck converter.
-The linear controllers regulate the computer system's AGP 1.5V or 3.3V bus power, the 1.5V GTL bus power, and the 1.8V power for the North/South Bridge core voltage and/or cache memory circuits.
-The HIP6021 includes an Intel-compatible, TTL 5-input digital-to-analog converter (DAC) that adjusts the core PWM output voltage from 1.3VDC to 2.05VDC in 0.05V steps and from 2.1VDC to 3.5VDC in 0.1V increments.
+The ISL6440A provides the power control and protection for four output voltages required by microprocessors used in high-performance, graphics-intensive gateway applications.
+The IC integrates a voltage-mode PWM controller and three linear controllers, as well as the monitoring and protection functions into a 28 lead SOIC package.

+The synchronous rectified buck converter includes an Intel®compatible, TTL five-input, digital-to-analog converter (DAC) that adjusts the core PWM output voltage from $1.3V{DC}$ to $2.05V{DC}$ in 0.05V steps and from $2.1V{DC}$ to $3.5V{DC}$ in 0.1V increments.
 The precision reference and voltage-mode control provide ±1% static regulation.
-The AGP bus power linear controller's output (VOLIT2) is user-selectable, through a TTL-compatible signal applied at the SELECT pin, for levels of 1.5V or 3.3V with ±3% accuracy.
-Based on the status of the FIX pin, the other two linear regulators provide either fixed output voltages of 1.5V $\pm$ 3% (VOLIT3) and 1.8V $\pm$ 3% (VOLIT4), or user-adjustable by means of an external resistor divider.
-All linear controllers can employ either N-channel MOSFETs or bipolar NPNs for the pass transistor.
+A TTL-compatible signal applied to the SELECT pin dictates which method of control is used for the AGP bus power.
+A low state results in linear control of the AGP bus to 1.5V, while a high state transitions the output through a linearly controlled soft-start to 3.3V, followed by full enhancement of the external MOSFET to pass the input voltage.
+The other two linear regulators provide fixed output voltages of 1.5V GTL bus power and 1.8V power for the north/south bridge core and/or cache memory.
+These levels are user-adjustable by means of an external resistor divider and pulling the FIX pin low.
+All linear controllers can employ either N-Channel MOSFETs or bipolar NPNs for the pass transistor.

-The HIP6021 monitors all the output voltages.
-A single Power Good signal is issued when the core is within $\pm 10\%$ of the DAC setting and all other outputs are above their undervoltage levels.
-Additional built-in over-voltage protection for the core output uses the lower MOSFET to prevent output voltages above 115% of the DAC setting.
-The PWM controller's over-current function monitors the output current by using the voltage drop across the upper MOSFET's $^{\Gamma}DS(ON)\cdot$
+The ISL6440A monitors all the output voltages.
+A single power good signal is issued when the core is within $\pm 10\%$ of the DAC setting and all other outputs are above their undervoltage levels.
+Additional built-in overvoltage protection for the core output uses the lower MOSFET to prevent output voltages above 115% of the DAC setting.
+The PWM controller's overcurrent function monitors the output current by using the voltage drop across the upper MOSFET's ^rDS(ON)·